Hxrv3y/FiveM-Addon-Weapon-Tool-Kit/README.md

 ## Planned #TODO
 - More Templates Join My Discord To Suggest https://discord.gg/rfxUVwa8AF

+- Fix the pool queue and machete sounding like the metal bat

 - Add-on ammo creation - VERRRRYYYY FAR down the line (Not any time soon)